UCI-GDIM31/class-activities-celotolosa/README.md

 My game didn't work when I did this, because when I collided with the goal my cat started spinning.
 This was because I didnt freeze the Z Axis on my cat, so it wouldn't stop.
 It also depended on my specific capsule collider size.

+### W5
+Activity 1: Collaborative Learning
+My question: What is the difference between Vector and Transform.
+Answer:
+There are vectors within transform that allow the gameObject to move in different directions

+Activity 2: Pair Programming
+This class needs member variables including movement, that change depending on the navigation's location

+The Start() unity method should be used in this script since it doesn't need to update every frame and is not checking for anything from the user

 ## Open-Source Assets